Saster23/auto-tag-github-action/README.md

 🚀 Auto Tagging GitHub Action

-This repository uses a GitHub Action to automatically create and push version tags in the format vX.Y.Z whenever code is pushed to the main branch.
+This repository uses a GitHub Action to automatically create and push version tags in the format vX.Y.Z whenever code is pushed to the main branch. (can change as needed)

 📦 How It Works